 The Compensation Committee may grant restricted stock and RSUs under the 2020 Incentive Plan.
 Restricted stock awards consist of shares of common stock that are transferred to the grantee subject to restrictions that may result in forfeiture if specified conditions are not satisfied.
 An RSU is the right to receive shares of stock in the future subject to restrictions that may result in forfeiture if specified conditions are not satisfied.
-An RSU is the right to receive shares of stock in the future subject to restrictions that may result in forfeiture if specified conditions are not satisfied.
 Deferred stock units are awards of RSUs subject to deferred settlement of the award.